bullet-db/bullet-db.github.io/docs/index.md

 A Bullet query terminates and returns whatever has been collected so far when:

 1. A maximum duration is reached.
-In other words, a query runs for a defined time window.
+In other words, a query runs for a defined time window (which can be infinite).
 2. A maximum number of records is reached (only applicable for queries that are fetching raw data records and not aggregating).

 ## Filters